 8″ long x 2″ w (large pumpkin)

-Watch the video below for a visual demonstration on how to make this pumpkin stack.
+Watch the video below for a visual demonstration on how to make these 3 different sized pumpkins.

 Let’s cut out the fabric for the pumpkins.